 - 1.1.
-Banks may contact a customer directly where the customer requests direct communication with the bank or the bank has a reasonable belief that the DMF: - a. does not respond to bank communications within a reasonable time (normally seven days) - b. is providing 'credit assistance' under the NCCP Act or 'financial services' under the Corporations Act without being licensed to do so - c. is banned from lodging disputes with AFCA - d. is acting and making decisions in a manner that is not in the interests of the customer - e. has not provided the customer with all communication from the bank and informed the customer of all available options, offers of settlement, offers of hardship assistance, potential risks and consequences of a course of action it is pursuing, or any other key information - f. has not provided information that is reasonably required by a bank to assess the customer's hardship application or complaint, and has unreasonably refused any such requests - g. has engaged in a misleading or deceptive manner with either or both the creditor or the debtor, or - h. has behaved in a way that creates an unsafe work environment for bank staff, including by using aggressive, intimidating or threatening language or behaviour.
+Banks may contact a customer directly where the customer requests direct communication with the bank or the bank has a reasonable belief that the DMF: - a. does not respond to bank communications within a reasonable time (normally seven days) - b. is providing a 'debt management service' under the NCCP Act or 'financial services' under the Corporations Act without being licensed to do so - c. is banned from lodging disputes with AFCA - d. is acting and making decisions in a manner that is not in the best interests of the customer - e. has not provided the customer with all communication from the bank and informed the customer of all available options, offers of settlement, offers of hardship assistance, potential risks and consequences of a course of action it is pursuing, or any other key information - f. has not provided information that is reasonably required by a bank to assess the customer's hardship application or complaint, and has unreasonably refused any such requests - g. has engaged in a misleading or deceptive manner with either or both the creditor or the debtor, or - h. has behaved in a way that creates an unsafe work environment for bank staff, including by using aggressive, intimidating or threatening language or behaviour. - 1.2.
+Where a bank determines that it is reasonable to contact a customer directly instead of dealing with the customer's appointed DMF, the bank may, depending on the circumstances, give the DMF notice of its intention to contact the customer directly, explain why the bank considers it reasonable to do so and give the DMF the opportunity to address the bank's concerns.
+If the bank's concerns are not able to be resolved the bank may:

-Note: banks may also contact a customer directly where any agents of a DMF have engaged in any of the above conduct.
+&lt;sup>6 Note: Banks may also contact a customer directly where any agents of a DMF have engaged in any of the above conduct.